yasuru21/SOC_Lab/README.md

 3. Check Reputation Score with VirusTotal
 4. Send details to TheHive to create alert
 5. Send email to SOC Analyst to begin investigation

+Final Thoughts:
+This lab provides a comprehensive exploration of essential skills for SOC and cybersecurity analysts, particularly focusing on alert handling and SOAR automation.
+Mastery of these skills can significantly streamline analyst workflows.
+Wazuh, Shuffle, and TheHive are excellent resources for hands-on practice, and this lab effectively guides users through the intricacies of these tools, making it a valuable learning experience.